jdunkerley/jdunkerley/order-of-evaluation.md

 Result2
 ````

 Even though logically there is no way to get to other results all are evaluated.
-If you need short circuiting, then you will need to use an `IF...ELSEIF...ENDIF` structure.
+If you need short-circuiting, then you will need to use an `IF...ELSEIF...ENDIF` structure.
 You can always make the formula have 2 steps - first evaluate the `Value` then in the second step have the `IF` expression needed.

 # IFNULL